 Yes.
 The law does not restrict a birthparent’s option to file a redaction request.
 They may do so at any time and they may also withdraw and refile a different corrupt contact preference form at any time.
-In addition, birthparents will be given a contact preference form prior to relinquishment or termination of their child, and any completed contact preference form will be attached to all termination of parental rights orders.
-In other words, redaction requests will be allowed for all past and future adoptions no matter the date of the adopted person’s birth.
+In addition, birthparents will be given a contact preference form prior to termination of parental rights or relinquishment of their child, and any completed contact preference form will be attached to all termination of parental rights orders.
+In other words, redaction requests will be allowed for past and future adoptions no matter the date of the adopted person’s birth.

 What if one birthparent files a redaction request and the other parent does not?

 The law provides that, upon a birthparent’s request, “personally identifiable information be redacted from the noncertified copy of the original certificate of birth.”
 Presumably, if two parents are listed on the original birth certificate and only one requests redaction, any personally identifiable information about that parent would be redacted.
 The scope of such a redaction request, however, is not yet fully known.

 Could my own name be redacted?